EdgeVPN/ipop-project.github.io/_pages/configfile.md

 * _Model_ specifies a mnemonic to describe customized IPOP controllers.
 You can develop and add your own modules, or remove or replace existing modules.
 For the vast majority of uses, set it to "Default"

-* _Overlays_ specifies the overlay ID, a 28-bit number encoded in hexadecimal format. *Note: currently, EdgeVPN.io only supports a single overlay*
+* _Overlays_ specifies the overlay ID, the 12-character identifier for your overlay (e.g. Overlay_12345)

 * _NodeId_ specifies the node's unique ID.
 NodeId is a 128-bit number also in hexadecimal format.
 You may specify a unique ID, or, if left blank, the framework will generate a random ID.
 The example below shows an overlay with ID "101000F" and NodeID "a100001feb6040628e5fb7e70b04f001"